-12. Rate of venous thromboembolism (VTE, blood clots) associated with hospitalisation
+12. Rate of venous thromboembolism (VTE, blood clots) associated with hospitalisation What does this mean for me?

 Hospital associated venous thromboembolism (VTE, blood clots) is common cause of harm to patients, and up to 70% may be preventable.
 Assessing patients' risk of VTE and bleeding and choosing the appropriate VTE prevention for them early in their hospital admission reduces their risk of developing a blood clot.

-Target: There is no target associated with this indicator
+Target: There is no target associated with this indicator GALWAY UNIVERSITY HOSPITALS

-Data Caveats:
+Data Caveats MIL